OBOAcademy/obook/docs/howto/obsolete-term.md

 7. Add any additional annotations needed - this is specific to ontologies and you should consult the conventions of the ontology you are working on.

 Examples of additional annotations to add:
-- rdfs:seeAlso - link to GitHub issue
+- IAO:0000233 term tracker item - link to GitHub issue
 - has_obsolence_reason
 - add ‘OBSOLETE.’ to the term definition: In the 'Description' window, click on the ```o``` on the right-hand side of the definition entry.
 In the resulting window, in the Literal tab, at the beginning of the definition, type: ```OBSOLETE.```
 - if the obsoleted term was not replaced by another term in the ontology, but there are existing terms that might be appropriate for annotation, add those term IDs in the 'consider' tag: In the 'Annotations' window, select ```+``` to add an annotation.
 In the resulting menu, select ```consider``` and enter the ID of the replacement term.